donnemartin/interactive-coding-challenges/README.md

 pip install "ipython[notebook]"
 ```

-If you run into an issue about pyzmq, refer to the followwing [Stack Overflow post](http://stackoverflow.com/questions/24995438/pyzmq-missing-when-running-ipython-notebook) and run:
+If you run into an issue about pyzmq, refer to the following [Stack Overflow post](http://stackoverflow.com/questions/24995438/pyzmq-missing-when-running-ipython-notebook) and run:

 ```
 pip uninstall ipython